 He played lot of match winning innings throughout his career, leading Australia to seemingly unattainable victories and pulling off victories that were never theirs.
-His 6912 runs at an average of 53.58 were achieved in 232 games and 196 ODI innings.
+His 6912 runs at an average of 53.58 were scored in 232 matches and 196 ODI innings.
 With Bevan out there at the centre, Australia’s chances of winning the game significantly improved.
 He played in 232 ODIs, winning 155 and losing just 71.
 This implies that with Bevan in the starting XI, Australia won nearly 67% of their matches.
-At number six, which is regarded as the hardest spot to bat in ODI cricket, he scored the majority of his runs.
+At number six, which is regarded as the difficult spot to bat in ODI cricket, he scored the majority of his runs.
 Bevan scored 3006 runs at the position, averaging 56.71 runs per match.

 Even today, when there are short boundaries, big bats and most of the rules that favour the batsmen, not many in world cricket have come close to Bevan’s ODI batting average of 53.58.
 In 1995-96 world series match against West Indies, Australia were 38 for 6, Bevan shared a vital 83-run partnership for the eighth wicket with Paul Reiffel.
 Bevan finished the game unbeaten on 78 runs with six fours.
 Bevan hit a boundary to help the Australians win the match with four needed off the last ball.

 2. Mahendra Singh Dhoni

-Mahendra Singh Dhoni is widely regarded as one the best finisher in cricket, the best captain, and one of the best wicketkeeper in the world that the ODI cricket has ever witnessed.
-MS Dhoni would take his time, carefully plan his strategy, and then erupt with a few big hits to put the opposition under pressure.
+Mahendra Singh Dhoni is widely regarded as one of the best finisher in cricket, the best captain, and one of the best wicketkeeper in the world that ODI cricket has ever witnessed.
+MS Dhoni took his time, carefully plan his strategy, and then erupt with a few big hits to put the opposition under pressure.
 By combining power and touch game, MS Dhoni gave this position a new dimension in the late 2000s.
 The captain of India has won successful run chases 47 times while remaining unbeaten, scoring 2,876 runs for India.
-After Sanath Jayasuriya in terms of the amount of balls faced, Dhoni is the only player to reach 10,000 ODI runs while averaging more than 50 runs per game.
+After Sanath Jayasuriya in terms of the amount of balls faced, Dhoni is the only batsman to reach 10,000 ODI runs while averaging more than 50 runs per game.